mathesar-foundation/mathesar-website/non-technical-expert.md

 {% capture highlight_1 %}

-- How can you be certain that your database doesn’t contain faulty, duplicated data?
+- How can you be certain that your database doesn’t contain **faulty**, duplicated data?
-- When your workflow changes, how can you quickly update your data structures?
+- When your workflow changes, how can you **quickly update** your data structures?
-- How can you see one view of all your different data sources?
+- How can you see **one view** of all your different data sources?

 {% endcapture %}